gwpy/gwpy/docs/overview.rst

 This package is meant for users who don't care how the code works necessarily, but want to perform some analysis on some data using a (Python) tool.
 As a result this package is meant to be as easy-to-use as possible, coupled with extensive documentation of all functions and standard examples of how to use them sensibly.

-The core Python infrastructure is influenced by, and extends the functionaity of, the `Astropy <http://astropy.org>`__ package, a superb set of tools for astrophysical analysis, primarily for FITS images.
+The core Python infrastructure is influenced by, and extends the functionality of the `Astropy <http://astropy.org>`__ package, a superb set of tools for astrophysical analysis, primarily for FITS images.
 Additionally, much of the methodology has been derived from, and augmented by, the `LVK Algorithm Library Suite (LALSuite) <https://doi.org/10.7935/GT1W-FZ16>`_, a large collection of primarily ``C99`` routines for analysis and manipulation of data from gravitational-wave detectors.
 These packages use the `SWIG <http://www.swig.org>` program to produce Python wrappings for all ``C`` modules, allowing the GWpy package to leverage both the completeness, and the speed, of these libraries.